 After deployment is complete, you can view your running service by opening the URL displayed in the output window.

-To view verbose logs, switch to the detailed Cloud Run view within the output window.
+To view verbose logs, switch to the detailed Cloud Run view in the output window.

 After your session completes, additional contextual menu options are available to monitor your application and its resources using the Cloud Code status bar, including: